ApiaryAI/Mainty/README.md

 ### Does the starter include Solito?

 No. Solito will not be included in this repo.
 It is a great tool if you want to share code between your Next.js and Expo app.
-However, the main purpose of this repo is not the integration between Next.js and Expo — it's the code splitting of your T3 App into a monorepo.
+However, the main purpose of this repo is not the integration between Next.js and Expo â€” it's the code splitting of your T3 App into a monorepo.
 The Expo app is just a bonus example of how you can utilize the monorepo with multiple apps but can just as well be any app such as Vite, Electron, etc.

 Integrating Solito into this repo isn't hard, and there are a few [official templates](https://github.com/nandorojo/solito/tree/master/example-monorepos) by the creators of Solito that you can use as a reference.